 Good documentation practice in clinical trials

-Expectations to clinical trial documentation
+Expectations for clinical trial documentation

 Traceability

-Preparation and distribution of documents
+Preparation and distribution of essential documents

-It is a requirement that documents, forms and other documentation are prepared, checked and distributed with traceability in accordance with the approved trial protocol and other documents relevant to the trial.
+Essential documents, forms and other documentation are prepared, checked and distributed with traceability in accordance with the approved trial protocol and other documents relevant to the trial.
 Thus, it must be documented to whom the material has been distributed and when.

 So it is important that they reflect the current approved protocol and not a previous version.
 Once documents, forms or other documentation have been changed and approved, it should be ensured that previous versions are not used.